-There are many tours that depart from the UK if you want to visit but aren’t too keen on doing it independently.
+There are also many tours that depart from the UK if you want to visit but aren’t too keen on doing it independently.
 My Father in Law took a coach trip a few years back and thoroughly enjoyed his time there and it’s a great idea if you want to just sit back and enjoy your time there.

 How to get there from Paris